SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-variants-vs-vaccines.md

 You hear all sorts of things about SARS-CoV-2 variants, with funny names like "B.1.1.7", and "B.1.351".
-People just _refuse_ to learn what those names mean, and mostly don't even pronounce them correctly as though the periods weren't there.
+People just _refuse_ to learn what those names mean, and mostly don't even pronounce them correctly (e.g., as though the periods weren't there and didn't mean anything worthy of their attention).
 But they're real: they're cropping up all over the place.
 From Public Health England, via an article in _The Economist_ of all places <sup id="fn1a">[[1]](#fn1)</sup>, comes a nice graphic showing the [phylogenetic tree](https://en.wikipedia.org/wiki/Phylogenetic_tree) of how the viruses